jeremiahsb/abogen/demo/README.md

 - A background image (bg.jpg)
 - The subtitle file (.srt) **(created by Abogen)**
 - The audio recording (.wav) **(created by Abogen)**
-- FFmpeg installed on your computer:
+- [Python](https://www.python.org/downloads/) and FFmpeg installed on your computer:

 ```bash
 # Windows